arthi2900/app1/docs/prd.md

   - Teachers cannot view other teachers or access assignment interface
   - Data is school-wise, not user-wise
 - **UX Requirements**:
-  - Page header:'Teachers Management - [School Name]'
-  - Tab navigation at the top of the page
+  - Page header:'Teachers Management - [School Name]'\n  - Tab navigation at the top of the page
   - Active tab highlighted with primary color
   - Responsive design for all screen sizes
   - Loading indicators during data fetch